Textualize/textual-web/README.md

 Note this may generate a lot of output, and it may even slow your apps down.

+## Known problems

+You may encounter a glitch with apps that have a lot of colors.
+This is a bug in an upstream library, which we are expecting a fix for soon.

+The experience on mobile may vary.
+On iPhone Textual apps are quite usable, but other systems may have a few issues.
+We should be able to improve the mobile exprience in future updates.

 ## What's next?

 The goal of this project is to turn Textual apps into fully featured web applications.